opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 PartyContest
 ------------

-A subclass of ``Contest`` for representing a contest in which voters can vote directly for a political party in lieu of or in addition to candidates for public office endorsed by that party (as in the case of `party-list proportional representation <https://en.wikipedia.org/wiki/Party-list_proportional_representation>`_ ).
+A subclass of ``Contest`` for representing a contest in which voters can vote directly for a political party in lieu of/in addition voting for to candidates endorsed by that party (as in the case of `party-list proportional representation <https://en.wikipedia.org/wiki/Party-list_proportional_representation>`_ ).
 Inherits all the required and optional properties of ``Contest``.

 parties
     **repeated**